adrn/gala/docs/dynamics/mockstreams.rst

 Streakline streams
 ------------------

-In the *Streakline* method, star particles are release with the same angular velocity as the satellite at the tidal radius with no dispersion.
+In the *Streakline* method, star particles are released with the same angular velocity as the satellite at the tidal radius with no dispersion.
 This is equivalent to fixing the :math:`k` parameters to: